François-Joseph Fétis

-François-Joseph Fétis ([fetis]; 25 March 1784 – 26 March 1871) was a Belgian musicologist, composer, teacher, and one of the most influential music critics of the 19th century.
+François-Joseph Fétis ([fetis]; 25 March 1784 – 26 March 1871) was a Belgian musicologist, critic, teacher and composer.
+He was among the most influential music intellectuals in continental Europe.
 His enormous compilation of biographical data in the Biographie universelle des musiciens remains an important source of information today.

 Family

-Fétis was born in Mons, Hainaut, eldest son of Antoine-Joseph Fetis and Elisabeth Desprets, daughter of a famous chirurgical doctor.
-He had 9 brothers and sisters.
+Fétis was born in Mons, Hainaut, eldest son of Antoine-Joseph Fétis and Élisabeth Desprets, daughter of a noted surgeon.
+He had nine brothers and sisters.
 His father was titular organist of the noble chapter of Saint-Waltrude.
 His grandfather was an organ manufacturer.
-He was trained as a musician by his father and played at young age on the Choir organ of Saint Waltrude.
+He was trained as a musician by his father and played at young age on the choir organ of Saint Waltrude.

-In October 1806 he married Adélaïde-Louise-Catherine Robert, daughter of the French politician Pierre-François-Joseph Robert and Louise de Keralio, friend of Robespierre.
-They had 2 sons : most famous was Édouard Fétis, (1812-1909), his eldest son who helped his father with the editions of Revue Musicale and became member of the Royal Academy.
-In 1866 his wife died, and he had the request to withdraw from the Brussels society and Court.
-When his father died Eduard inherited his complete library and collection of music instruments.
+In October 1806 he married Adélaïde Robert, daughter of the French politician Pierre-François-Joseph Robert and Louise-Félicité de Kéralio, friend of Robespierre.
+They had two sons: the elder son Édouard Fétis helped his father with the editions of Revue Musicale and became member of the Royal Academy, while the younger son Adolphe Louis Eugène Fetis was a composer and professor.

+In 1866 his wife died, and he withdrew from the Brussels society and court.
+When his father died, Eduard inherited his complete library and collection of musical instruments.